clehner/ross-auth/README.md

 ### Edit credentials.js

-* Add the list of admins.
+* Add the database url, and a username:password for a database admin user.
-* Add the secret which is in couch_httpd_auth.secret in the CouchDB config.
 * Use `git update-index --assume-unchanged credentials.js` to prevent edits to credentials.js from being tracked by git.

 ## Usage

-To start the auth server:
+To start the auth server that proxies from http to ldap/imap:

+    cd server
     node auth.js

+### To login, the procedure is as follows.

+* Try logging in to CouchDB normally.
-To login, post to `http://localhost:8124/login`
+* If the login fails, post the login to `http://localhost:8124/login`
-And read the location.hash response using `http://localhost:8124/getlogin.js?callback=yourfunction`
+* Then try logging in to CouchDB again.

-This is demonstrated in `example-login.html`.
+This is demonstrated in `client/login.html`.

-## Todo
-* Add CouchDB code to example page.